Licorice Pizza: Development

 Writer, director, and producer Paul Thomas Anderson.

 Around 2001, Paul Thomas Anderson was walking by a middle school in Los Angeles on picture day.
 He observed one of the students nagging the female photographer and had an idea of the student having a romantic relationship with the photographer.
 The screenplay of Licorice Pizza evolved from this experience and additional stories told to Anderson by his friend Gary Goetzman, who was a child actor who had starred in the film Yours, Mine and Ours with Lucille Ball, appeared on The Ed Sullivan Show, and eventually started a waterbed company and pinball arcade.
 Goetzman at one time delivered a waterbed to Jon Peters's home.
 Anderson considered Fast Times at Ridgemont High and American Graffiti as major influences in the making of Licorice Pizza.

-Anderson received permission from Jon Peters to develop a character based on him, on the sole condition that Peters's favorite pick-up line was used, and Anderson went on to create a "monster version" of Peters based on 1970s Hollywood producers who had "a reputation for a lot of bravado and aggro energy."
+Anderson received permission from Jon Peters to develop a character based on him, on the sole condition that Peters's favorite pick-up line ("Do you like peanut butter sandwiches?") was used, and Anderson went on to create a "monster version" of Peters based on 1970s Hollywood producers who had "a reputation for a lot of bravado and aggro energy."

 In September 2021, the film was officially titled Licorice Pizza, named after a former chain of record shops in southern California.
 Anderson explained: "If there's two words that make me kind of have a Pavlovian response and memory of being a child and running around, it's 'licorice' and 'pizza' [...]
 It instantly takes me back to that time."
 He added that the words "seemed like a catch-all for the feeling of the film [...] that go well together and maybe capture a mood."

 Casting

 Alana Haim plays the lead role of Alana Kane, in her film debut.

 Anderson wrote the screenplay with Alana Haim in mind and offered her the lead role in summer 2019.
 He has a close connection to her band Haim, having directed several of their music videos, and is a close friend of the Haim family.
 Haim's sisters Este and Danielle and parents Mordechai and Donna were also cast to play her character's family.
-Cooper Hoffman, the son of Philip Seymour Hoffman, was cast late in the process after Anderson found the auditioning young actors too "precocious" and "trained" to match the naturalistic style of Haim's acting.
+Cooper Hoffman, the son of Philip Seymour Hoffman, was cast late in the process after Anderson found the young actors auditioning to be too "precocious" and "trained" to match the naturalistic style of Haim's acting.
 Licorice Pizza marks the feature film debut of both Haim and Hoffman.
 Described as a "family-and-friends project" by the Los Angeles Times, the film also features Anderson's longtime partner Maya Rudolph, their four children, and many of their neighborhood friends in various roles.